belangeo/pyo/documentation/source/perftips.rst

-How to improve performance of your pyo programs
+Improve performance of pyo programs
 ===============================================

 This document lists various tips that help to improve the performance of your